-suspending any registration,

-license or permit issued to

-him under the Corporation

-Code, Securities Regulation

-Code or any other law

-administered by the

-Commission or Bangko

-Sentral ng Pilipinas (BSP), or

-under any rule or regulation

-issued by the Commission or BSP, or has otherwise been

-restrained to engage in any

-activity involving securities

-and banking or such person is

-currently the subject of an

-effective order of a selfregulatory organization

-suspending or expelling him

-from membership,

-participation or association

-with a member of participant

-of the organization;

-c.
-Conviction by final

-judgment or order by a court

-for competent administrative

-body of an offense involving

-moral turpitude, fraud,

-embezzlement, theft, estafa,

-counterfeiting,

-misappropriation, forgery,

-bribery, false affirmation , perjury or other fraudulent

-acts;

-d.
-Final judgment or order of

-the Securities and Exchange

-Commission, court or

-competent administrative

-body to have willfully

-violated, or willfully aided,

-abetted, counseled, induced

-or procured the violation of

-any provision of the

-Corporation Code, Securities

-Regulation Code or any other

-law administered by the

-Securities and Exchange

-Commission or BSP, or any of

-its rule, regulation or order;

-e.
-Employment as officer or

-employee or engagement as

-consultant of the corporation

-where he has been elected as

-an independent director.

-an independent director.

-f.
-Judicial declaration of

-insolvency;
+The disqualification shall also apply if such person is currently the subject of an order of the Commission or ay court or administrative body denying, revoking or suspending any registration, license or permit issued to him under the Corporation Code, Securities Regulation Code or any other law administered by the Commission Bangko or Sentral ng Pilipinas (BSP), or under any rule or regulation issued by the Commission or BSP, or has otherwise been restrained to engage in any activity involving securities and banking or such person is currently the subject of an effective order of a selfregulatory organization suspending or expelling him membership, from participation or association with a member of participant of the organization;

+- c.
+Conviction by final judgment or order by a court for competent administrative body of an offense involving moral turpitude, fraud, embezzlement, theft, estafa, counterfeiting, misappropriation, forgery, bribery, false affirmation , perjury or other fraudulent acts; - d.
+Final judgment or order of the Securities and Exchange Commission, court competent administrative body to have willfully violated, or willfully aided, abetted, counseled, induced or procured the violation of provision of Corporation Code, Securities Regulation Code or any other law administered by the Securities and Exchange Commission or BSP, or any of its rule, regulation or order; - e.
+Employment as officer or employee or engagement as consultant of the corporation where he has been elected as an independent director. - f.
+Judicial declaration of insolvency; g.
+Final judgment or order of a foreign court or equivalent financial regulatory authority acts, violations misconduct similar to any of the acts, violations or misconduct enumerated in sub-paragraphs a to e above; Conviction final by judgment of an offense punishable by imprisonment for more than six (6) years, or a violation of the Corporation Code committed within five (5) years prior to the date of his election or appointment; d.
+Temporary Disqualification Manual on Corporate (i) Executive Directors Governance: (ii) Non-Executive Directors Section 3: Disqualifications of The director/s who Directors are proposed to be temporary disqualified are presented to Refusal to fully disclose the Nomination, Election and the extent of his business Governance Committee interest as required (NOMELEC) by the Corporate under the Securities Secretary based on the letter-Regulation Code and its nomination/s received.
+Implementing Rules and The NOMELEC Regulations.
+This discusses disqualification shall be considers the qualification in effect as long as his and/or disqualifications of the nominees to the Board. refusal persists; A director-member of the Absence or non-NOMELEC then moves that the participation for (iii) Independent Directors Committee nominate, approve unjustifiable reason/s for and recommend said more than fifty percent nomination to the Board, for (50%) of all meetings, approval.
+Board After both regular and special, discussion and on motion duly of the Board during his incumbency, or any made and seconded, the NOMELEC then considers, twelve (12) month period qualifies and accepts/ denies during said incumbency. (as the case may be) the This disqualification nominations.
+The Committee applies for purposes of then makes the relevant the succeeding election; recommendation to the Board of Directors.
+Dismissal or termination from directorship in another listed corporation for cause.
+This disqualification shall be in effect until he has cleared himself of any involvement in the alleged irregularity;